AUCOHL/beekeeper-webui/README.md

 ## Beekeeper
 All dependencies required for Beekeeper must be met.
 A working Installation of Beekeeper must be installed in user home directory.
+Warning: When choosing Beekeeper installation directory don't place a trailing slash at the end of path.

 # Usage
 	cd <project-root-directory>